-I have now been to the Himalayas in Nepal no more then 7 times over the years, so I got some experience with what to bring and not to bring.
+I have now been to the Himalayas in Nepal no more than seven times over the years, so I got some experience with what to bring and not to bring.

 Everest has always been a magnet for kooks, publicity seekers, hopeless romantics and others with a shaky hold on reality.

 Since you are limited to 15kg (33lbs) luggage on the flight to Lukla so remember to pack light if you’re doing the Everest Basecamp trek.

 It´s possible to leave your extra luggage that you don´t want to carry in your guest house/hotel, or with the travel agency you are using in Kathmandu/ Pokhara, normally they do it for free if you come back and stay with them after you return from your hike.

 It’s possible to HIRE every kind of clothing and gear in Kathmandu or Pokhara for a small fee, renting a sleeping bag will cost you back 2usd a day, a down Jacket will cost you about the same.

 While the treks are fairly warm during the day, it gets freezing during the nights when the sun goes down.

 So here’s my “What to pack for Tea house treks list”

 There´s no real laundry opportunity on the trail so your clothes will be dirty and smelly in the end.

 - One pair of shoes, I do All my hiking in Salomon Speed cross shoes.